Metallicow/wxBlender/README.md

 ![BlenderFavicon](https://raw.github.com/Metallicow/wxBlender/master/wx_blender/images/favicon.ico)
 ![BlenderLogo](https://raw.github.com/Metallicow/wxBlender/master/wx_blender/images/logo.png)

 The Blender logo is a copyrighted property of NaN Holding B.V, and has been licensed in 2002 to the Blender Foundation.
-The logo and the brand name “Blender” are not part of the GNU GPL, and can only be used commercially by the Blender Foundation on products, websites and publications.
+The logo and the brand name "Blender" are not part of the GNU GPL, and can only be used commercially by the Blender Foundation on products, websites and publications.

 Under the following conditions, third parties may use the Blender logo as well: